- Home

 In Slovenia, tuition fees for international students vary significantly between public and private institutions.
 Public universities, such as the University of Ljubljana, offer relatively lower fees, ranging from €2,000 to €4,000 ($2,200 to $4,400) per year.
 In contrast, private institutions like Gea College charge higher fees, averaging between €3,000 and €5,000 ($3,300 to $5,500) annually.

-, but some private institutions offer flexible payment plans, allowing students to pay tuition fees in installments.
-Scholarships are available for both public and private universities, potentially reducing the financial burden.
-Students should also budget for administrative fees, which can be around €100 ($110) per year.
+Some private institutions offer flexible payment plans, allowing students to pay tuition fees in installments.
+Scholarships are available for both public and private university students.

-Slovenia has many options of scholarships and grants to support international students.
+Slovenia has various scholarships and grants to support international students.
 The Slovene Human Resources Development and Scholarship Fund provides scholarships for non-EU students, covering tuition and living expenses.
 The Erasmus+ Program offers grants for exchange students, covering travel and subsistence costs.Many universities, such as the University of Ljubljana, offer merit-based scholarships. , but some scholarships require recipients to return to their home country after graduation, promoting knowledge transfer.

 International students from non-EU countries need a long-term D visa for study purposes in Slovenia.
 The application fee is approximately €77 ($85).
 Required documents include a valid passport, acceptance letter, proof of financial means, and health insurance.